chbarbi/moneyball_football_manager/README.md

-# moneyball_football_manager
+# Moneyball in *Football Manager 2023*
-This project aims to showcase practice of data science techniques to recruit players in Sports Interactive's football simulation game, Football Manager
+### This project aims to showcase practice of data science techniques to recruit players in Sports Interactive's football simulation game, *Football Manager*

+*Football Manager* is a series of football management simulation video games developed by Sports Interactive that many football nerds, including myself, may be familiar with.
+It is the most widely played football management simulation game in the world, amassing over 7 million players in its latest installment, *Football Manager 2024*.
+To many, it is a game played almost religiously where strong one-sided relationships are able to be made between the player and their Colombian newgen wonderkid who leads them to promotion.
+Jokes aside, it is also a tool used by top teams to scout players.
+In 2008, Everton F.C. signed a deal with the developer Sports Interactive.....